Jon-Becker/research/papers/longshot-bias-prediction-markets/longshot-bias-prediction-markets.md

 }
 ```

-Trade frequency spikes dramatically at 1-2 cents—1.41 million trades at 1 cent alone, nearly double the count at any mid-range price.
+Trade frequency spikes dramatically at 1-2 cents: 1.41 million trades at 1 cent alone, nearly double the count at any mid-range price.
 This concentration at extreme low prices cannot be explained by market mechanics; it reflects deliberate preference.

 ```chart
 {